Portfolio manager’s Letter January 2005

 Ralph Acampora says that the Dow will reach 13,000 in 2005.
-While we all hope that he is correct, when I, as investment manager, read that the NASDAQ is up 22% since November, while the Dow is only up 11% and the S&P up 14%, I, as investment manager, start to get nervous, and that makes me want to explore some downside alternatives.
+While we all hope that he is correct, when I read that the NASDAQ is up 22% since November, while the Dow is only up 11% and the S&P 500 up 14%, I start to get nervous, and that makes me want to explore some downside alternatives.

 Vernon Smith won a Nobel Prize for economics in 2002.
 Smith pioneered in the area of behavioral economics, by running class room experiments to study the behavior of market participants.
 In his famous study, “Bubbles, Crashes, and Endogenous Expectations in Experimental Spot Asset Markets,” he ran a series of experiments to study trader behavior and the creation of market bubbles (a market were asset prices rose to levels were their prices were substantially higher than their intrinsic value).
 For the paper, he ran 22 experiments and found that in 14 of them price bubbles appeared.